The 3 Most Common Ways Russian Hackers Gain Access and How to Protect From It

 Invest in an NDR Platform

-The ThreatEye NV network detection and response (NDR) platform is purpose-built for today’s network security environment, combining next-generation data collection, advanced behavioral analysis, and streaming machine learning for threat detection and security compliance.
+The ThreatEye network detection and response (NDR) platform is purpose-built for today’s network security environment, combining next-generation data collection, advanced behavioral analysis, and streaming machine learning for threat detection and security compliance.

-Unfazed by encryption, ThreatEye NV combines network traffic traits and characteristics with streaming machine learning-based analysis.
+Unfazed by encryption, ThreatEye combines network traffic traits and characteristics with streaming machine learning-based analysis.
 Unlike traffic analysis solutions built on DPI technologies, the ThreatEye platform leverages Deep Packet Dynamics (DPD) to analyze traffic flows.
 DPD provides high-fidelity flow records with over 150 features for each flow without payload inspection.
 Packet Dynamics, coupled with machine learning, enables unique capabilities for regaining visibility into encrypted traffic.

 Want to learn more?
 Let’s keep the conversation going.